taskworld/prescript/docs/guide/README.md

 **prescript** does not have a notion of ‘test suites’; the CLI only runs a single test.
 You need to write your own script in order to run multiple tests.
-This gives the users maximum flexibility in orchestrating the tests.
+This gives you complete control and thus maximum flexibility in orchestrating your tests.

 For simple projects, a simple shell script may suffice, i.e.
 `for I in tests/*.js; do yarn prescript "$I"; done`.
 For larger projects you can